fbpx

 • Living in the Wider World – within the PSHE curriculum.
 Includes employment skills.

-To introduce the concept of the world of work & individual skills needed a number of units are covered e.g. list below;
+To introduce the concept of the world of work & individual skills needed a number of units are covered e.g. see below;

 Key Stage 4